engie-new-business/technicaldoc/README.md

 ![Relay overview](https://raw.githubusercontent.com/rocksideio/technicaldoc/master/images/tx-relay-overview.png)

+For more details go on [transaction relay page](advanced/transaction-relay).

 ## How does it work?

 Depending on your given gas price limit, your requested speed and the current market gas prices, we decide whether or not to relay your transaction.